 The second edition of Coming Out From Behind The Badge continues where the first edition left off with more stories and new chapters written to help law enforcement professionals and students gain a better understanding of sexual orientation and gender identity.
 Like the first edition, this book features personal stories from law enforcement professionals around the United States with new contributions from men and women who identify as gay, lesbian, bisexual or transgender.

 We added new sections on sexual orientation and gender identity, LGBT history related to law enforcement, and more guidance for coming out and for agency executives on how to create an accepting and inclusive workplace.
 This book is a recommended text for courses in community policing, the administration of justice, public administration, LGBT studies and other similar classes.
+It is ideal for instructors and professors preparing to teach LGBT awareness courses of any kind.

 If you are a teacher or law enforcement trainer, we can provide you with course outlines, lesson, plans, and an instructional guide with learning activities and critical thinking questions based on the content of the book.
 This material is available free of charge with proof of purchase or textbook adoption.
 Click Here To Order An Instructor Guide.